Samourai-Wallet/samourai-wallet-android/README.md

 ### Build:

 Import as Android Studio project.
 Should build "as is".
-Tagged releases correspond to builds that were issued via Google Play.
+PGP signed tagged releases correspond to builds that were issued via Google Play.

 ### BIP44: